SutekhVRC/VibeCheck/README.md

 - Start VibeCheck
 - Turn on toys

+## Pros, Cons, Lovense Connect or Bluetooth?

-#### Bluetooth Pros/Cons
+### Bluetooth Mode

-- Pros
+#### Pros
+ - Faster response time.
+Basically instant response.
  - Supports many different toys.

-- Cons
+#### Cons
-    - If the Bluetooth LE adapter used doesn't have good range it could be a less stable connection than Lovense Connect.
+- Can be less stable than Lovense Connect if the Bluetooth LE adapter in use isn't very strong.

-### Lovense Connect
+### Lovense Connect Mode

-- Make sure the VibeCheck PC and your phone or computer running Lovense Connect are on the same network/subnet
-- Connect your toys to Lovense Connect
-- It may take like 30 seconds for Lovense Connect to update their NAT punchtrough API
-- I recommend using the "Lovense Connect Override" option in VibeCheck so you don't have to deal with the Lovense Connect API.
-- To use the override functionality in VibeCheck just input the LAN IP address of your device running Lovense Connect.
-(127.0.0.1 if you are using the desktop Lovense Connect app).
-- Press Enable!

-#### Lovense Connect Pros/Cons

-- Pros
+#### Pros
+  - Can be a more stable alternative if you dont have a very good bluetooth LE adapter
-    - Don't need to buy a Bluetooth LE adapter.
-You can just use your phone + WiFi.
+  - Don't need to buy any adapters if you have a smart phone and WiFi.
-    - If using Lovense Connect phone app as long as your phone is connected to the same network as your PC running vibecheck, and your toy is near your phone.
-You can technically be as far away as your phone can connect to your wifi and it will still take input from VibeCheck!
+  - Can use Lovense Connect on phone to take advantage of your WiFi's range.

-- Cons
+#### Cons
-    - Can only use with Lovense toys.
+  - Can only be used with Lovense Toys.
   - Slower response time than Bluetooth LE.

 ### Connect using both methods at the same time